m3o/m3o/packages/auth/README.md

-# M3O Authentication (@m3o/auth)
+# @m3o/auth

-This project provides quick and easy authentication for Next.js by leveraging the [M3O User API](https://m3o.com/user).
-The package provides the server routing and user state management for the UI.
-This packages works for both SSR and SSG rendered applications
+This package provides quick and easy authentication for Next.js by leveraging the [M3O User API](https://m3o.com/user).
+It provides both server routing and user state management for the UI.

 ## Installation

-Firstly we need to install the package.
-You can do so by the usual commands:
+Firstly we need to install the package:

 `npm install @m3o/auth`